- Gaps in ERP functionality are a constant source of cost overruns on ERP projects.

 The Real Story on Mapping Functionality to ERP

 ERP systems can and should be used wherever they meet the requirements and not where they do not.
-The focus of the ISAP would be to meet the company’s requirements at the lowest possible cost – which will need to include software acquisition costs, hardware costs, implementation costs as well as maintenance fees.
+The focus of the ISAP would be to meet the company’s requirements at the lowest possible cost – which will need to include software acquisition costs, hardware costs, implementation costs, and maintenance fees.

 The research of other entities has dovetailed with my own, which indicates that roughly 65% of the cost of systems is in their long-term maintenance.
 Long-term maintenance is where the real opportunities for lower-cost lie.